Segment Every Out-of-Distribution Object: Introduction

-In this paper, we propose method to convert anomaly \underline{S}core \underline{T}o segmentation \underline{M}ask, called S2M, as a simple and general OoD detection framework in semantic segmentation.
+In this paper, we present a method, named S2M, which converts anomaly \underline{S}core \underline{T}o segmentation \underline{M}ask, serving as a simple and general out-of-distribution (OoD) detection framework for semantic segmentation.
 Specifically, rather than deriving masks for OoD objects through thresholding anomaly scores, S2M aims to \emph{segment} the entire OoD object.
 Thus S2M effectively mitigates the fragmentation issue associated with employing a threshold.
 In more details, given any anomaly scores generated by existing OoD detection methods, S2M generates box prompts from them using a prompt generator.
 The generated box prompt will approximately locate the OoD objects.
 Then, the box prompts are used as input for a promptable segmentation model to generate the masks for the OoD objects.
 Fig. \ref{fig:MainCompare} shows several examples of masks generated by S2M for the OoD objects.
 Different from using a threshold to generate the masks, the masks generated by S2M accurately segment the entire OoD objects while avoiding the inclusion of normal pixels in the mask.
 Compared with existing OoD detection methods, S2M has several advantages: \textbf{1) Simple:} S2M is a simple pipeline that is easy to train and deploy, requiring no hyperparameter tuning. \textbf{2) General:} S2M can be integrated with any anomaly score-based OoD detection methods to generate high-quality OoD masks. \textbf{3) Effective:} S2M can accurately segment the OoD objects without creating fragmented and inaccurate masks.

 The contributions of our paper are as follows: \begin{itemize} \item We propose S2M, a simple and general pipeline to generate the precise mask for OoD objects. \item We eliminate the need to manually choose an optimal threshold for generating segmentation masks, a step that frequently adds complexity to deployment.
 Additionally, our method is general and independent of particular anomaly scores, prompt generators, or promptable segmentation models.